TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

 .. exception:: CalledProcessError

-    Subclass of :exc:`SubprocessError`, raised when a process run by :func:`check_call` or :func:`check_output` returns a non-zero exit status.
+    Subkundi of :exc:`SubprocessError`, raised when a process run by :func:`check_call` or :func:`check_output` returns a non-zero exit status.

     .. attribute:: returncode